 Democracy is modelled at the school.
 Pupils are listened to by adults and are taught to listen carefully and respect the right of every individual to have their opinions and voices heard.

-They also have a chance to explore other leadership roles and take responsibility for change these are: Collective Worship Leaders, Travel Plan Ambassadors, Sports Leaders, and running stalls at school events.
+They also have a chance to explore other leadership roles and take responsibility for change for example through being Travel Plan Ambassadors, helping in younger classes or running stalls at school events.

 Rule of Law